Klinefelter syndrome is one of the genetic disorders in males. It occurs when a male baby is born with more than required or extra X chromosomes.

 - Support and Educational evaluation.

 The testosterone is injected through a gel or skin patch.
-Normally the treatment prolongs throughout a man’s life but does not assist infertility.
-Educational support and Speech therapy can be helpful in for the boys with problems in language.
+Normally the treatment prolongs throughout a man’s life, but does not assist infertility.
+Educational support and Speech therapy can be helpful for boys with problems in language.